V&V » ZalCG: Urban-scale pollution with deactivation

 and these conditions are also enforced as Dirichlet boundary conditions on the top and sides of the brick-shaped domain during time stepping.

-The scalar, , representing pollutant concentration is released from a point source at t=10s of the 140s total time simulated.
+The scalar, $c$ , representing pollutant concentration is released from a point source at t=10s of the 140s total time simulated.
 The value of the scalar is normalized to the constant value of c=1.0 at the source.
 After verifying that the norms of the velocity component residuals decrease at least two orders in magnitude from their initial values, the flow is assumed to be stationary, the numerical values of density, momentum, and total energy are no longer updated, and the scalar is released.

 In the first time step when the scalar is released we deactivate the entire domain.
 During time stepping partitions gradually reactivate where activity is detected on their boundaries of the active domain.
 This is combined with overdecomposition, which yields larger number fo partitions compared to the number of CPUs available.
 Turning on load balancing in Charm++, the dynamically changing heterogeneous parallel load is homogeneized across the simulation.
 Combining deactivation, overdecomposition, and load balancing yields savings in CPU time.